Tramadol hydrochloride and paracetamol

 some medicines to treat allergies (antihistamines, especially if they are sedating)

-triptans, used to treat migraine (e.g. sumatriptan)
+triptans, used to treat migraine (e.g. sumatriptan).
+If you experience confusion,

 medicines that may cause convulsions (fits) (e.g. certain antidepressants, antipsychotics

 or bupropion).
 The effectiveness of such medicines may be altered and bleeding may